ENCCS/openmp-gpu/content/gpu-architecture.rst

 Unified Memory Access
 ~~~~~~~~~~~~~~~~~~~~~~

 The Unified Memory defines a maanged memory spaced in which the CPUs and GPUs see a single coeherent image with a common address space.
-Because the underlying system manages the data accesses and locality within a GPU program without need for explcit memory copy calls the data movement appears more transparent to the application.
+Because the underlying system manages the data accesses and locality within a GPU program without need for explicit memory copy calls the data movement appears more transparent to the application.
 Each allocation is accessible on both the CPU and GPU with the same pointer in the managed memory space and it is automatically migrated to where it is needed.
 Not all GPUs have support for this feature.
 The OpenMP runtime may be able to take advantage of this for you.

 Streams
 -------